-IR is perceived differently by a different group of behavioral practitioners and theorists.
+Industrial Relations is perceived differently by a different group of behavioral practitioners and theorists.
 Some believed that IR is related to the Class Conflict while some perceived it in terms of Mutual Co-operation and still others perceived it in terms of Competing Interests of various groups.
-On the basis of these perceptions, there are four popular approaches to Industrial Relations.
+On the basis of these perceptions, there are some Popular approaches to industrial relation are as follows:

 1. Psychological Approach